grommet/grommet/src/js/components/List/README.md

 **show**

-To be used in conjunction with paginate.
-If provided as a number,
+If provided as a number, the index of an item to show.
+If using
-        the index of an item to show.
-If provided as an object in the format of show={{ page: 2 }}, the default page to show.
+        paginate and provided as an object in the format of show={{ page: 2 }}, the default page to show.

 ```
 number